 Screening Applications & Scheduling Interviews

 The next part is completing any assessments and scheduling an interview.
 Some people have electronic assessments that are sent to you via email.
-It could be a work place behavioral questionnaire, testing over typing skills, answering basic customer service questions, a pre-screen video one-way interview, you name it.
-The good thing is, your one step closer to that coveted face to face interview where the hiring manager and other staff members take time out of their day to learn more about you.
+It could be a workplace behavioral questionnaire, testing over typing skills, answering basic customer service questions, a pre-screen video one-way interview, you name it.
+The good thing is your one step closer to that coveted face to face interview where the hiring manager and other staff members take time out of their day to learn more about you.
 The interview is not only your time to shine, but it serves as a conversation.
-Not only is the employer trying to figure out if you will be the best fit, you should be trying to figure out if the job is truly something your interested in.
-Sometimes people forget that interviews are a two way street because of nerves, but try not to let that get the best of you.
-And of course if you need help with interview skills, Harris Writing Services, LLC is at your service for that too!
+Not only is the employer trying to figure out if you will be the best fit, but you should also be trying to figure out if the job is truly something you're interested in.
+Sometimes people forget that interviews are a two-way street because of nerves, but try not to let that get the best of you.
+And of course, if you need help with interview skills, Harris Writing Services, LLC is at your service for that too!

 Extending an offer of employment

 The day you've been hoping for has finally come!
 You are extended a contingent employment offer, contingent meaning you will be able to start provided you pass all pre-employment checks.
 Those can include a criminal background check, credit check (depending on the job), employment verification, drug screens, and other checks related to your position and the requirements for the role and company liability.
 Once you've passed all those checks with flying colors you typically are assigned a hire date and as they say, the rest is history!